Edinburgh Arnold Memorial Workshop Notes

 There are 3 “small” parameters.

-- The eccentricity $e_0$ of Jupiter.
+of Jupiter.
 This parameter is slightly more subtle.
-The limiting dynamics as $e_0 \rightarrow 0$ is not integrable.
+The limiting dynamics as is not integrable.
 We then obtain the circular restricted problem in which the two primary objects orbit on a circle centered at the center of mass.
-The problem restricts from 2.5 dof down to 2 dof.
+The problem restricts from 2.5 dof down to 2 dof. - Semimajor axis

-- Semimajor axis $a$ of the Asteroid.
-When we let $a$ go to zero, or to infinity, we encounter 2 body problems.
+of the Asteroid.
+When we let go to zero, or to infinity, we encounter 2 body problems.
 In one limit, the Sun dominates the asteroid motion and Jupiter is irrelevant.
 In the other limit, the asteroid essentially sees the gravity of a combined mass of the Jupiter and Sun.

 What are the units of time?
 Year of Jupiter.